GenomicsNX/ASAP/README.md

-# ASAP
-ASAP : Automated Single-cell Analysis Pipeline
+# ASAP : Automated Single-cell Analysis Pipeline

-Here are the files used on the server to run the different tools available on ASAP.
+Here are the source codes used on the server to run the different tools available on ASAP.
 Mostly, this is composed of:
 - R scripts (for most of the tools)
 - Java source code (for the Parsing, Enrichment, and the CRON generating Ensembl DB and genesets)